academe/SagePay/README.md

 ## Limitations ##

-The first instance of this library will focus on paying straight transactions.
-It will no deal with repeating transactions for handling DEFERRED or AUTHENTICATE transaction types.
+The first working release of this library will focus on paying PAYMENT transactions.
+It will not deal with repeating transactions for handling DEFERRED or AUTHENTICATE transaction types, or the myriad other types.
+However, they should all be straight-forward to implement.

 ## Status ##